SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDashboardTile/GetVisibleFor.md

 so.topic: reference
 ---

-Return the usergroups and/or users the DashboardTile item is visible for.
+Return the usergroups and/or users the NSDashboardTile item is visible for.

 **Returns:** NSVisibleFor[]